Storm Warnings

 "Storm Warnings" is the tenth episode of the second season of the HBO original series The Wire.
 The episode was written by Ed Burns from a story by David Simon & Ed Burns and was directed by Rob Bailey.
 It originally aired on August 10, 2003.
+With nearly 3.5 million viewers, it was the second most popular program of the week on U.S. premium cable.

 Plot

 Frank causes tensions in the stevedores union when he plans to run again for treasurer, despite an earlier agreement to let Ott take the position next.
 Ziggy and Johnny Fifty steal several cars from the docks, with plans to fence them to Glekas.
 When Ziggy tells Glekas the cars were put into containers, Glekas cuts Ziggy's share.
 Ziggy furiously demands more money, which Glekas laughs off until Ziggy racially abuses him.
-The ensuing argument escalates to the point where Ziggy impulsively takes a gun and shoots Glekas and a shop attendant.
-Glekas begs for his life but is killed.
+After leaving the store, Ziggy retaliates by shooting Glekas and a shop attendant.
 Ziggy breaks down at the scene as the police arrive.
-He is questioned by Landsman and signs a confession with little hesitation, only stopping beforehand to remorsefully request that Glekas' begging be included.
+He is questioned by Landsman and signs a confession with little hesitation.
 When Aimee questions Nick about the sums of cash she has found hidden in his room, he tells her he is being paid off the books by the person who runs the warehouse he claims to work for.
 When they learn about Ziggy's shooting, Nick and Frank trade recriminations.
-Nick drowns his sorrows while drinking in a local park, where he is joined by his and Ziggy's childhood friend Prissy.

 Valchek, annoyed that the detail has shifted focus away from Frank, calls in the FBI to take over the case.
 He hands them all the detail's information and requests their help in recovering his surveillance van.
 The Bureau agrees to share the case with Daniels and Pearlman on the condition that they focus attention on the union.
 Bunk accompanies McNulty on a fishing trip to disguise their surveillance.
 On the home front, Greggs is cold toward a now-pregnant Cheryl.
 Back at the detail, Greggs questions Beadie about balancing her police duties with being a mother.
 After the FBI agents offer to help trace the contraband containers' origins, Valchek arrives at the detail and lays into Daniels for failing to deliver a case on Frank.
 He insists Prez leave the detail, but Prez refuses to go and punches Valchek when he insults him.
 After an outraged Valchek leaves, Prez turns in his gun and submits himself to Daniels for a reprimand.